 Affording college or even junior college is hard.
+Vocational school application isn’t any less comes.
 It takes a doctoral degree to understand the complexity of FAFSA.
-Almost as hard is understanding the world of acronyms and names college scholarships and grants.
+Almost as hard is understanding the world of acronyms and names for vocational school and college scholarships and grants.
 We have several ways to help:

 - The Idlewild Foundation offers scholarship as well as aid for vocational or technical school aid to active Idlewild members with a financial need.
 Click here and learn more.

 - The Idlewild Foundation has help from Mary Bendickson, a retired college academic dean who understand all the FAFSA, Pell Grants, and more.
 Call 813-264-8713 to set up a time to meet or speak with Mary.
 She can and will help.